 How Cognac is Made

-There’s no one reason as to why cognac is so remarkable compared to other brandies.
-A combination of several unique factors all make important contributions, from the region’s unique terroir to the painstaking production methods to the species of grapes and types wood used to make the barrels.
+There’s no one reason as to why Cognac is so remarkable.
+A combination of several unique factors all make important contributions, from the region’s unique terroir to the painstaking production methods, to the species of grapes, to the types of wood used to make the barrels.

 Base Ingredient: Ugni Blanc Grape